1iveowl/SSDP.UPnP.PCL/README.md

 ## Why This Library
 There are other SSDP Libraries available, so why this library?

+This library support the v2.0 version of the UPnP Arhitecture.
+Most other libraries are only for UPnP v1.1.

 This library is created for [Reactive Extensions](http://reactivex.io/ "Reactive Extensions").
 As SSDP deals with a stream of messages continuously coming in, Rx IMHO provides a much more elegant programming paradigm than what exists already.
 Sure the Rx learning curve can feel a bit steep at fist, but it is worth the effort.